Where do you source your tea and herbals from?

 White teas and green teas tend to have the highest concentrations of these antioxidants and L-theanine, and tend to affect people the least regarding caffeine, whereas red or black teas tend to have the lowest concentrations and thus the caffeine tends to have more of an effect on people.

-All tea naturally from the camellia sinensis plant (white, green, wu-long, black, etc.), which naturally contains caffeine, so if you are looking to completely avoid caffeine, we have herbal tisanes which are naturally caffeine-free.
+All tea naturally comes from the camellia sinensis plant species (from where we get white tea, green tea, wu-long/oolong tea, black tea, etc.), which naturally contains caffeine, so if you are looking to completely avoid caffeine, we have herbal tisanes which are naturally caffeine-free.

 Do you sell caffeine-free teas?